mgm8/pyngham/paper/paper.md

 The NGHam protocol is a link protocol partly inspired by AX.25 [@ax25], with the idea to be used in ham radio packet communication, but using an FEC algorithm and a well-defined packet structure.

-For the FEC algorithm, the Reed-Solomon code (RS) is used.
+For the FEC algorithm, the Reed-Solomon code (RS) is used [@reed1960].
 Figure \ref{fig:ngham-pkt} presents a diagram with the fields of a NGHam packet.

 ![Fields of a NGHam packet.\label{fig:ngham-pkt}](../docs/ngham-pkt.png)